- 5 Key Steps to Setting up a Virtual Organization

 4. Create marketing landing pages.
-A marketing landing page is an one-page online marketing “brochure” that promotes a specific activity, service or other promotion.
-They are often used as landing pages for targeted advertising, and can be effective at collecting email addresses, too.
+A marketing landing page is a one-page online marketing “brochure” that promotes a specific activity, service or other promotion.
+They are often used as landing pages for targeted advertising and can be effective at collecting email addresses, too.
 Check out Unbounce for creating landing pages quickly.

 5. Take advantage of partnerships.
 Research other companies in your industry that you might partner with.
 In exchange for using their mailing lists, you can offer things like information content, a discount for their members or a paid promotion in their marketing campaigns.

 The best way to grow your email marketing list is to send emails that people want to read.
 Here are some ways to run your email campaigns like a pro:

 Email marketing is sometimes called “permission marketing.”
 Because people have given you their email addresses, they’ve also given you permission to contact them.
 The last thing you want to do is abuse that right.
 Treat everyone on your email list as a VIP.
 Know your audience: what they like, their goals, and their challenges.
 Too many companies write emails with too much content about themselves or with little or no relevance to the target audience.
 By shifting your content focus to what interests your audience, your email marketing will be much more successful.